CosmicBagel/TyrianCMS/README.md

 TyrianCMS
 =========

-A CMS for multi-game guilds built on rails.
+A CMS for multi-game guilds built on rails.<br />
+Why?
+To bring together a community of gamers across multiple games, and prevent segregation of the community caused by player's divided interest in different games.

 Core features: